By Paul Taylor

-Well, I suppose one possible side effect of Nanogen’s Aquamatch product is that you might feel a bit silly using a giant crayon to color in your scalp!
+One other possible side effect from Nanogen’s Aquamatch product is that you might feel a bit silly using a giant crayon to color in your scalp!

-Other than that, you should be OK.
+Other than all that, you should be OK.
 As stated above, the Nanogen site declares that the fiber product ingredients are non-toxic.
-So they should be safe, and you shouldn’t experience any side effects from any Nanogen products at all.
+So they should be safe, and you shouldn’t experience any side effects from these Nanogen products.

 However, there are other issues you need to know about.
 So, continuing on from the previous page (Mane hair spray):